3 Ways to Forecast Growth Rate in Excel

 =FORECAST.LINEAR(A11,$B$2:$B$10,$A$2:$A$10)

-The values (ys) are depended upon the timeline (xs) in this formula.
+The values (ys) depend on the timeline (xs) in this formula:

 • A11 is the target time for forecasting the growth rate.